10 Questions to Ask Before Getting a Payday Loan

 Am I already dealing with financial issues?

-If you find that you struggle to pay your bills on a monthly basis then a payday loan will only make your current situation worse.
+If you struggle to pay your bills on a monthly basis then a payday loan will only make your current situation worse.
 Most payday loan companies are predatory lenders that will quickly double your debt and garnish your wages.
 Look in to working with a credit counsellor, they can help you with debt management and offer ways to get you on a budget.

 Do I really need this money right now?